Not just words

 There is no direct link between doing and learning.
 It is quite possible (and common), for instance, for students to carry out a science practical task and have no idea what they have done afterwards! however, as part of a multi-sensory approach we see high effects.
 If the learning task is a practical one – cooking, bricklaying etc, then clearly the practical side is essential. however having a practical component especially helps those who are struggling to learn.
 Some dyslexic students find that forming letters and numbers with pipe-cleaners is helpful.
 Basic arithmetic students are helped with using paper cups (see this video).

-The brain works best when it has more than one sense in use at a time:
+Multi-sensory approach The brain works best when it has more than one sense in use at a time:

 - watching someone do it and then doing it yourself